Movement-Based Bodywork

 STRETCH • RESTORE • BREATHE

-Whether you are tight from training, feeling the strain of desk work, or simply craving more ease and space in your body, Stretch Therapy meets you where you are.
+Whether you are tight from training, feeling the effects of desk work, or simply wanting to care for your body more intentionally, these sessions meet you where you are ; and help you move forward with more ease.

-You’ll lie back, breathe deeply, and be gently guided through movements that feel fluid, safe, and restorative.
+You’ll lie back, breathe deeply, and be guided through movements that feel calm and restorative — while we address the underlying patterns contributing to tension.

 Person receiving a massage on their back outdoors with sunlight.